 Move on to the rest

 After sorting out your MVPs, work on the rest of the room.
 You’ll want all guests seated at a table to have something in common so that they won’t be eating in silence.
 Think about categories like “friends from U of T/school friends”, “guests from Muskoka/cottage friends”,“childhood friends”, “relatives from mom’s side” etc. If you’ve got a ton in one category, split them into smaller table groups on your wedding seating plan.

 Consider your guest’s needs

-Before you start congratulating yourself on finishing your seating plan, make sure you haven’t forgotten about any of your guest’s needs.
+Before you start congratulating yourself on finishing your wedding seating plan, make sure you haven’t forgotten about any of your guest’s needs.
 If you don’t have a designated “children’s table”, kids should be seated next to their parents.
 Single wedding guests should be seated with people they know or people they have things in common with - not with a group of married people.
 Grandparents and elderly guests should not be seated next to your band or speakers, but should get a good view of the couple.
-Remember to do some troubleshooting before crafting a seating chart or escort cards and putting down place cards to avoid problems during your reception.
+Remember to do some troubleshooting before crafting a wedding seating chart or escort cards and putting down place cards to avoid problems during your reception.